jjonescz/awe/README.md

 ### Running

 See available commands via `doit list`.
+Their source code is in `dodo.py`.

 ## Development